Elizabeth Warren: The government listens too much 'to rich guys who don't want to pay taxes'

 With the Iowa caucuses coming in early February, the Democratic presidential candidates, particularly those at the top of the field, are scrambling for support among the party's rank and file.
-Warren on Saturday sat down with CNBC's John Harwood at the Erickson Community Center in Clinton, Iowa, to discuss the state of her campaign, her vision for remaking American capitalism and what she thinks of President Donald Trump's impeachment proceedings.
+Warren on Saturday sat down with CNBC's John Harwood at the Erickson Community Center in Clinton, Iowa, to discuss the state of her campaign, her vision for remaking American capitalism and what she thinks of impeachment proceedings against President Donald Trump.
 An edited transcript of the interview follows.

 John Harwood: Do you see any lessons for yourself for Democrats, for American politics in the results of the British election the other day and what happened to Jeremy Corbyn?